Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Introduction

+The take-home message is that \emph{the strengths distribution $\bayes$ is relevant to predict future outcomes} which motivates the estimation of $\bayes$.
+As every player is supposed to meet exactly $n$ opponents, the observed graph is naturally $n$ regular (every node has the same degree $n$).
+It is also assumed that players meet according to the round-robin scheduling (see Section~\ref{sec:setting} for a description of this algorithm), a famous method to build $n$-regular graphs recursively.
+The round-robin algorithm is routinely used for example to manage scheduling in chess, bridge, sport and online gaming tournaments.
+The MLE of $\bayes$ is analyzed based on the observation of the scores of every contest of the first $n$ rounds of the algorithm.

-This paper shows the first non-asymptotic risk bounds for non-parametric maximum likelihood estimators (MLE) of the distribution of nodes weights.
-Asymptotic properties of MLE rely heavily on a loss of memory property of the observed random graph.
-This can be analyzed using a graphical model describing the conditional dependencies between nodes and edges.
-This graphical model provides a natural parallel with hidden Markov models \cite{cappe:moulines:ryden:2005} which is used to study the asymptotic behavior of the likelihood, following \cite{DoucMoulines} in particular.
-The limit likelihood defines a natural notion of risk to measure performances of MLE.
-These performances are obtained for finite values of the number $N$ of nodes using concentration inequalities for Markov Chains \cite{dedecker:gouezel:2015}.
-The excess risk scales as the entropy of the underlying statistical model (in the sense of Dudley) normalized by a term of order $\sqrt{N}$ when $n$ is fixed and $N\to\infty$.
-From a learning perspective, Dudley's entropy bound is known to be sub-optimal in general, it can be replaced by a majorizing measure bound \cite{Talagrand:2014} if needed since the bound proposed in this paper is derived from a subgaussian concentration inequality for the underlying process, see Eq.~\eqref{eq:subGaussIncr}.
+First, a graphical model encoding conditional dependencies between strengths and scores is built.
+This representation allows to approximate the likelihood function using a stationary hidden Markov model \cite{cappe:moulines:ryden:2005}.
+The asymptotic behavior of the normalized loglikelihood is analyzed using loss of memory properties of the hidden Markov process, following essentially the approach of \cite{DoucMoulines}.
+Then, following \cite{MR1641250}, the limit of the normalized loglikelihood is used to define a risk function, see Section~\ref{sec:ConvLikelihood} for details on this construction.
+This risk is then bounded from above for finite values of the number $N$ of nodes using concentration inequalities for Markov Chains \cite{dedecker:gouezel:2015}.
+The excess risk scales as Dudley's entropy of the underlying statistical model normalized by a term of order $\sqrt{N}$ when $n$ is fixed and $N\to\infty$.
+From a learning perspective, Dudley's entropy bound is known to be suboptimal in general, it can be replaced by a majorizing measure bound \cite{Talagrand:2014} since it derives from a sub-Gaussian concentration inequality for the increments of the underlying process, see~\eqref{eq:subGaussIncr}.